Antero Midstream Is Not Going Anywhere (NYSE:AM)

 Therefore it is very important to review the actual cash generated by operating activities before the changes in accounts.
 Then the investor can decide if the expenditures listed are suitable for someone with the investment objectives of evaluating the cash flow statement.
 No one measurement does it all.

-Nonetheless, American Midstream's stock will probably at least triple over the next few years on its way to its former price levels.
+Nonetheless, Antero Midstream's stock will probably at least triple over the next few years on its way to its former price levels.
 Some additional growth could lead to a higher valuation.
 The generous dividend is in no danger at all as long as the cash flow is maintained and the leverage remains low.
 This former partnership is surprisingly low risk given the total return potential.

 I analyze oil and gas companies and related companies like Antero Midstream in my service, Oil & Gas Value Research, where I look for undervalued names in the oil and gas space.
 I break down everything you need to know about these companies - the balance sheet, competitive position and development prospects.
 This article is an example of what I do.
 But for Oil & Gas Value Research members, they get it first and they get analysis on some companies that is not published on the free site.
 Interested?
 Sign up here for a free two-week trial.